Common side effects

 If you've been using fluticasone skin cream for a long time, your doctor may tell you to gradually reduce the amount you use before stopping completely.

-If you've been using fluticasone cream for a long time, you may experience a skin flare up within days to weeks after stopping treatment (topical steroid withdrawal reaction).
-This may cause skin redness and burning that's worse than the original condition.
+If you've been using fluticasone cream for a long time, you may have a skin reaction within a few days or weeks after stopping treatment (topical steroid withdrawal reaction).
+You might have a burning feeling and redness, although this may be more difficult to see on brown or black skin.
 If this happens, ask your doctor for advice.

 Children and teenagers